Pacific Islanders in Publishing

 (she/her)

 Jully is a Solomon Islander poet, writer and women's rights activist.
-She is the author of poems such as Civilized Girl, Praying Parents, and Cartes Postales des îles Salomon (Greetings from the Solomon Islands). in 2017, she received the International Women of Courage Award from the U.S. Secretary of State for her work in promoting women's rights in the Solomon Islands.
+She's well-known for her poems Civilized Girl, Praying Parents, and Greetings from the Solomon Islands.
+In 2017, she received the International Women of Courage Award from the U.S. Secretary of State for her work in promoting women's rights in the Solomon Islands.

 Paul Tavo